hpi-swa-teaching/squIRC/README.md

 ## Installation

-- install SqueakVM (developed on 4.5)
+- open (or install and open) SqueakVM (tested on Squeak 4.5)
-- get SAR
+- download squIRC.sar file
+- drag and drop SAR file on the running Squeak Image
+- done! squIRC should be ready to start under Apps > squIRC

 ## Most important changes to Network-IRC